jav-ed/phd_Thesis_Writing/2_Wr/1_Chapters/2_Hydrogen/1_Safety.typ

 ) <fig_20>

 The image presented in @fig_20 was captured under specific experimental conditions: a laminar jet velocity of 47 m/s, a Reynolds number of 837, using a Sony DSC D700 camera (1344 × 1024 pixels) with an f/2.4 aperture and no filter.
 Contrary to the common misconception that hydrogen flames are invisible, @fig_20 clearly demonstrates their visibility @schefer2009visible.
-It is important to note, however, that while hydrogen flames are indeed visible, they exhibit lower luminosity compared to the flames of ignited hydrocarbons @schefer2009visible.
+Notably, while hydrogen flames are indeed visible, they exhibit lower luminosity compared to the flames of ignited hydrocarbons @schefer2009visible.
 This difference in visibility has significant implications for safety and detection methods in hydrogen applications.
 The visibility of hydrogen flames is further influenced by the oxygen content in the oxygen-hydrogen mixture, as illustrated in @fig_21.
-The correlation between flame visibility and mixture composition offers valuable findings for safety considerations in hydrogen applications.
+The correlation between flame visibility and mixture composition offers valuable findings for practical safety considerations.

 #figure(
   image("../../../1_Data/2_Figs/0_Content/1_Chap/1_Hydro/1_Safety/2_H2_Multi_Flame.png",